Homeschool Group Field Trip Opportunities

 Students will work in an interactive lab that covers the properties of water including density, buoyancy, surface tension, and the phases of water comparing two different water types.
 Students will make connections to salt, fresh, and brackish water in their experiments and the ecosystems in the Loxahatchee River watershed.

 Students will be able to explain and understand the importance and dangers to sharks and their ecosystem.
 Students will participate in activities about shark threats including overfishing, entanglement, and habitat degradation.
 As a group they will plan and develop a strategy/device that will help sharks and their habitats.

 Recommended: Grades 4-5 (adaptable for 6-12)

 This activity includes a habitat assessment using samples taken directly from the Loxahatchee River (oyster restoration bags).
-Macro and Micro organisms are discovered, identified, and classified using microscopes.
+Organisms are discovered and identified to determine the abundance and biodiversity of the sample to predict the overall health of the estuary.
 Students are getting a firsthand look at the primary consumers of the food web in relation to fish nursery food supplies.